 - Swelling of the ankle or leg (edema)

 - Night time leg cramps

-In more severe cases of varicose veins, your activity may be limited.
+In more severe cases, your activity may be limited.

 Your symptoms may get worse when you sit or are on your feet for long periods of time.
 They often feel better when you lie down or put your feet up.

-To diagnose varicose veins, your doctor will do a physical exam and ask about your symptoms, family history, activity levels, and lifestyle.
+To diagnose this condition, your doctor will do a physical exam and ask about your symptoms, family history, activity levels, and lifestyle.
 If necessary, your doctor may assess the health of your leg veins using an ultrasound.

 What Causes Varicose Veins?